The 91st annual

 A Star Is Born – Lady Gaga, Mark Ronson, Anthony Rossomando, Andrew Wyatt “Shallow”

-: A Star Is Born – As a rule I don’t respect the “credit songs” as much as I do the songs that were actually used to help tell the story.
+Who I’d vote for: A Star Is Born – As a rule I don’t respect the “credit songs” as much as I do the songs that were actually used to help tell the story.
 That disqualifies the entries of Black Panther & RGB from the race.
 I loved the songs from Mary Poppins Returns as they captured the essence of the original classic but there really is no competition here.
 Not only is “Shallow” an earworm but it represents the pivotal moment in Ali and Jackson’s relationship when Ali steps forward into the spotlight for the very first time.
 I cannot wait to see Gaga and Cooper perform this during the telecast.
-Embed from Getty Images

 Who will win: A Star Is Born – Hollywood will reward Lady Gaga an Oscar…but not for acting just yet.
 Sadly, I see this as the only win of the night for A Star Is Born and it is where it deserves it the most.
 How do you make a fourth iteration of a film and still keep it fresh and appealing to audiences?
 You create incredible original music and ground it with deeply human performances.
 Mission accomplished: consider it a 100% lock to win “Best Song”; you can go ahead and bet your life savings.